hanikanaan/EmoteBot/README.md

 # EmoteBot
-Discord emote bot where users can add and remove emotes using image links.
+Discord emote bot where users can add and remove emotes using image links, made in [replit](https://replit.com/@hanikanaan/EmoteBot)

 ## Invite Link: